- Gamification Cyber Hygiene Training

 Intellectual Output 1 (IO1)

 This output includes the analysis, design and implementation of the gamification cyber hygiene training application.
-The functional and non-functional requirements of the application will be defined and the architecture of the system will be set and implemented.
-The core implementation of the application will be defined and its main layouts will be designed with the most cutting edge technology and tools.
-The final output will be a fully functional and operational application (designed for web and android/iPhone mobiles).
+The functional and non-functional requirements of the application were defined and the architecture of the system was set and implemented.
+The core implementation of the application was defined and its main layouts were designed with the most cutting edge technology and tools.
+The final output is a fully functional and operational application (designed for web and android/iPhone mobiles).

-ELEMENTS OF INNOVATION: The output aims to increase the cybersecurity and privacy awareness of the students and support the eLearning use in a safe manner.
+ELEMENTS OF INNOVATION: This output’s aim was to increase the cybersecurity and privacy awareness of the students and support the eLearning use in a safe manner.
 Gamification can be efficiently combined with security training to increase motivation and commitment by providing a rewarding system through the deployed quizzes.
 Especially during the COVID pandemic where most of the learning activities have the potential to be conducted online, identifying innovative pedagogical methods to support the Learning process while motivating

 the students is highly needed.
 This output includes the analysis, design and implementation of the gamification cyber hygiene training application.
-The functional and non-functional requirements of the application will be defined and the architecture of the system will be set and implemented.
-The core implementation of the application will be defined and its main layouts will be designed with the most cutting edge technology and tools.
-The final output will be a fully functional and operational application (designed for web and android/iPhone mobiles).
+The functional and non-functional requirements of the application were defined and the architecture of the system was set and implemented.
+The core implementation of the application were defined and its main layouts were designed with the most cutting edge technology and tools.
+The final output is a fully functional and operational application (designed for web and android/iPhone mobiles).

-EXPECTED IMPACT: By utilizing the experience gained from monitoring current practices as indicated in IO4, the gamification app will help enhance the participants’ response time and level of awareness based on modern software through enhanced understanding (problem-solving) and memorizing (repetition).
+IMPACT: By utilizing the experience gained from monitoring current practices as indicated in IO4, the gamification app helps enhance the participants’ response time and level of awareness based on modern software through enhanced understanding (problem-solving) and memorizing (repetition).

-TRANSFERABILITY POTENTIAL: The gamification app will be deployed based on free and open-source software without the need for expensive equipment to use it.
-Transferability is highly supported based on the nature of the mobile application and material involved while its web version is going to be integrated into the MOOC platform which is going to allow its full potential exploitation.
+TRANSFERABILITY POTENTIAL: The gamification app is deployed based on free and open-source software without the need for expensive equipment to use it.
+Transferability is highly supported based on the nature of the mobile application and material involved while its web version was integrated into the MOOC platform which allows its full potential exploitation.

 Intellectual Output 2 (IO2)